mlipilov/video-rental-service/README.md

     - **Spring Boot**: For rapid application development and dependency management.
     - **Spring Data JPA**: To simplify data access and manipulation.
     - **Lombok**: To reduce boilerplate code for model and data classes.
-    - **TestContainers** - to be on the same page with our cloud env
+    - **TestContainers** - to be on the same page with our cloud env.
-    - **Junit5** - the most known unit test framework with basically everything we need to write unit tests
+    - **Junit5** - the most known unit test framework with basically everything we need to write unit tests.

 2. **Database**:
     - **PostgreSQL**: Chosen as the one of the most popular and reliable DB which is fully satisfies projects needs

 3. **Testing**:
     - Focused on creating meaningful unit and integration tests to ensure code reliability.
+There is one integration test as well as unit test to show my approach and save time on development.

 4. **Architecture**:
     - Followed the layered architecture pattern to separate concerns and improve maintainability.